Generalized system identification with stable spline kernels: An Interior Point (IP) Approach

+If $n < k+p$, we obtain the complexity above by forming and inverting $\Omega$ in~\eqref{T and Omega}.
+Otherwise, we apply the Sherman-Morrison-Woodbury formula to form and invert a matrix in dimension (k+p).
+The choice is made by IPsolve based on the dimensions of the inputs.

 Turning our attention back to system identification, $n$ is the dimension of the impulse response, while $k$ and $l$ depend on $m$, in particular $k \geq m$, while $l$ depends on the structure of the PLQ penalties used to build the estimate~\eqref{probTwo}.
-We have the following corollary.

-\begin{corollary}[SysID Iteration Complexity] If the constraint matrix $A$ contains $O(n)$ entries (as e.g. with box constraints), while matrices $B$ and $C$ have on the order of $m$ entries, each interior point iteration can be solved with complexity $O(n^2(m+ n))$. \end{corollary}
+\begin{corollary}[SysID Iteration Complexity] If the constraint matrix $A$ contains $O(n)$ entries (as e.g. with box constraints), while matrices $B$ and $C$ have on the order of $m$ entries, each interior point iteration can be solved with complexity $O(\min(m,n)^2(m+ n))$. \end{corollary}

-Notice that the above result shows that the computational complexity of the IP method scales favorably with the number of measurements $m$ which, in the system identification scenario, is typically much larger than the number of unknown impulse response coefficients $n$.
+The above result shows that IP computational complexity scales favorably with the number of measurements $m$ which, in system identification, is typically much larger than the number of unknown impulse response coefficients $n$.